logo.jpg (10651 bytes)

 by Russ Ware

 In the UK we see a massive 25,000 gallons of rainwater a year, so it is no surprise that one of the most common problems in our homes is damp.
-Damp is usually fairly easy to fix, but can sometimes be an indication of a more serious problem.
+If you identify damp, it's usually fairly easy to fix, but can sometimes be an indication of a more serious problem.
 This guide aims to help you find and solve the main causes of damp.

 Leaks